GuanceCloud/guance-docs/docs/en/getting-started/function-details/dashboard.md

-# Flexible Dashboards and Data Linking
+# Dashboards and Data Linking
 ---

 ## Why are dashboards necessary?